Fill Your Own Capsules

 I needed tweezers to get a couple of damaged and stuck capsules out of the holes, but overall, it did the job.
 I’ve seen videos where people have gotten better results than me, so keep your hopes up.
 If you can master this Plexiglass capsule filling machine, you could really same a ton of money making supplements.

-Copycat Capsule Recipe – Doctor’s Best High Absorption Magnesium 100mg
+Copycat Capsule Recipe – Doctor’s Best Magnesium 100mg – Cheap DIY

-Copycat Capsule Recipe – Doctor’s Best High Absorption Magnesium 100mg
+Copycat Capsule Recipe – Doctor’s Best Magnesium 100mg – Cheap DIY

 Learn How to Save Big Money on Doctor’s Best High Absorption Magnesium Glycinate Lysinate 100 mg.